AESTHET1C/Backglass-2-Library/docs/How to C.md

 To make coding for the Backglass 2 board easier, we've written a large amount of code that you can use in your program.
 This collection of code (called a "library") automates some tedious, complicated, and often-used tasks that a standard pinball game might require.
 This section covers some of the functions provided by this library.

-Additional functions and details can be found in the documentation for the Library, found [here.]<TODO>
+Additional functions and details can be found in the documentation for the Library, found [here.](https://github.com/AESTHET1C/Backglass-2-Library/blob/master/README.md)

 `initBackglass()` sets up a lot of behind-the-scenes code for the pinball machine and the Library.
 This function must be the first line of your `setup()` function.